CITL Winter Workshop

-The LTS Center for Innovation in Teaching and Learning will be holding its yearly Winter Workshop on Thursday, January 8, 2026 from 10:00am to 3:00pm.
-Start your spring semester with this opportunity to spark innovation in your teaching and learn new ways to inspire curiosity in your students!
+The LTS Center for Innovation in Teaching and Learning held its yearly Winter Workshop on Thursday, January 8, 2026.
+Please review the recordings linked below to spark innovation in your teaching and learn new ways to inspire curiosity in your students!

 Schedule

-10am-11am - New Features, New Workflow: A Hands-On Guide to the Course Site Upgrade
+10am-11am - New Features, New Workflow: A Hands-On Guide to the Upcoming Course Site Upgrade (view recording, documentation)

 Prepare for the Winter 2025 Course Site upgrade to Moodle 5.1!
 This workshop will guide you through the exciting new features and enhancements coming to Course Site.
 You also will have dedicated time in a practice environment to test out all the new features yourself.